 Third Human Rights Youth Challenge

-The Special Rapporteur on the human rights to safe drinking water and sanitation is organizing the Third Human Rights Youth Challenge and invites youth aged between 24 and 32 years to submit a 2000 word essay on “private sector participation in the water and sanitation sector: a human rights perspective”.
+The Special Rapporteur on the human rights to safe drinking water and sanitation is organizing the Third Human Rights Youth Challenge and invites youth aged between 18 to 23 years to create an original submission and youth aged between 24 and 32 years to submit a 2000 word essay on “privaitzation and the human rights to water and sanitation”.

 See more information on the challenge:

 On the occasion of World Water Day in 2019 and following the success of the first

 Human Rights Youth Challenge in 2018, the Special Rapporteur on the human rights to safe drinking water and sanitation organised a second online challenge to raise awareness of the human right safe drinking water and sanitation.
 The Second Human Rights Youth Challenge was organized together with the Permanent Mission of Spain, the Permanent Mission of Germany, UN-Water, UNESCO-IHP, and OHCHR..

 The theme of the challenge for the Second Human Rights Youth Challenge was ‘Leave no one behind’, which was the theme of the 2019 World Water Day.
 The goal of the challenge was to draw attention to people who lack of access to safe drinking water and sanitation in spheres of life beyond the household.